-In February 2016, the Financial Accounting Standards Board issued guidance relating to accounting for leases by lessors and lessees.
-The guidance will require, among other things, that lessees recognize a right-to-use asset and related lease liability for all significant financing and operating leases, and specifies where in the statement of cash flows the related lease payments are to be presented.
-The guidance is effective for years beginning after December 15, 2018 (calendar year 2019 for us), and early adoption is permitted.
-The Company has not yet considered the ramifications of this new standard on either our reported financial position or results of operations, but believe they may be significant.
+In February 2016, the FASB issued Accounting Standards Update No. 2016-02, "Leases" requires that lessees recognize a right-to-use asset and related lease liability for all significant financing and operating leases not considered short-term leases, and specifies where in the statement of cash flows the related lease payments are to be presented.
+The guidance is effective for years beginning after December 15, 2018 and early adoption is permitted.
+The Company has not yet determined the impact of this new standard on our Consolidated Financial Statements, but believes it may be significant.
 We have not yet determined whether we will adopt the standard in advance of its required effective date.